 Lower-Division Program.
-New and transfer students who have been admitted to the university and who have selected Architectural Studies as their major are admitted to the lower-division architecture program without separate application to the School of Architecture.
+New and transfer students who have been admitted to the university and who have selected Architectural Studies or Landscape Architecture Studies as their major are admitted to the lower-division architecture program without separate application to the School of Architecture and Landscape Architecture.
 Completion of lower-division requirements does not ensure acceptance to the upper-division professional program.